MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctaskdialog-class.md

 ### <a name="parameters"></a>Parametri

 *lTime*<br/>
-[in] Tempo in millisecondi dopo il `CTaskDialog` è stato creato o è stato reimpostato il timer.
+in Tempo in millisecondi da quando `CTaskDialog` è stato creato o è stato reimpostato il timer.

 ### <a name="return-value"></a>Valore restituito